+The Hub will promote activity and learning developed in collaboration clusters known as ‘spokes’ - existing and developing collaborations of foundations funding together with a focus on particular issues or areas.
 The Hub will ultimately have a UK wide remit, with an England focus initially, but aiming to work with networks in Wales, Northern Ireland, and Scotland.
 It sits within the governance and organisational framework of ACF.
 Organisations involved in the Hub do not need to be members of ACF but should be committed to sharing data, including through 360Giving, and insights/learning via the Hub.

 What we hope the Hub will achieve

-- “Who else is involved or is interested in this?” – The Hub will enable foundations and others find out about existing collaborations (‘spokes’) that they can engage and access.
+- “Who else is involved or is interested in this?”

 To achieve these outcomes the Hub will aim to: